 When she notices the sun rising, she quickly closes the heavy, velvet curtains.
 Even though he never gets to see the morning light, his body seems to know that it's time to wake up.
 He stirs under the blankets that cover the bed and his eyes flutter open.
 She smiles when her eyes meet his and he sends her a lazy smile back.
-She lifts her glass of scotch to her lips and takes the last mouthful.
+She lifts her glass of gin to her lips and takes the last mouthful.
 It's not what she wants.
 It's not what she needs.
 But she drinks it for him.
 She wants to prove to him that she's not the monster he found that night.

-He had to award her every so often because, without the blood, she would waste away.
+He had to reward her every so often because, without the blood, she would waste away.
 As soon as he would notice the creases deepen in her forehead and around her eyes, he knew it was time to let her feed.

-"Andrew?" she whimpered.
+"Andrew?" she had whimpered.
 "Andrew, are you in there?"

 "Yes."
-He ran to the door.
+He had run to the door.

 "Are you okay?"

-"It happened again," she sobbed.
+"It happened again," she had sobbed.

 "I know.
 But it's okay."

 She had gasped.
 She had never seen her own blood before.
 No wonder she hadn't had the urge to suck it clean off her blouse.